TIP-Global-Health/eheza-app/README.md

 ***Warning!***

-* The install script will not preserve the data located in the sites/default/files directory.
+* The process above will not preserve the data located in the sites/default/files directory.
-* The install script will clear the database during the installation.
+* The database is dropped during the installation.

 #### Deploy to Pantheon